 We fix $\theta = 0.75$ and $\delta = 0.8$ throughout the experiments.
 These parameters are chosen so that the two types' different preferences over outcomes are salient.
-In Experiment I, we consider two different values for the prior probability of H type: q = 1/4 and q = 2/5, which fall into Case 1 and Case 2, respectively, of Proposition 1 in Appendix B.3.
+In Experiment I, we consider two different values for the prior probability of H type: q = 1/4 and q = 2/5.
 In Experiment II, we focus on the case of q = 1/4.
-For each q, two mediators that correspond to the P-Max and Neutral Mediators are available to experimental subjects as possible mediator choices.18 The restriction to those two choices does not change the theoretical predictions established in Section 2.3, and simplifies the subjects' problem without complicating the data with random choices.19
+For each q, two mediators that correspond to the P-Max and Neutral Mediators are available to experimental subjects as possible mediator choices.
+The restriction to those two choices does not change the theoretical predictions established in Section 2.3, and simplifies the subjects' problem without complicating the data with random choices.19